githwxi/ATS-Postiats/doc/PROJECT/SMALL/JSclock/README.md

 compiler.
 If you want to run  your compiled javascript programs from a console, you can run them from node.js, which emscripten requires.

-## Hello World
+## Hello, world!

 After installing emscripten, you'll now have a C/C++ compiler that outputs javascript.
 For ATS, we'll mostly concerned with the C functionality provided by emcc.
 Make sure emcc is in your path, and try the following small example

-    implement main0 = {
+    implement main0 () = {
       val () = println!
 "Hello, world!"
     }

 Save this to hello.dats.
 Next, we'll need to tell the ATS compiler to use our alternative C compiler.

     export PATSCCOMP="emcc -Wno-warn-absolute-paths -D_XOPEN_SOURCE -I${PATSHOME} -I${PATSHOME}/ccomp/runtime"